wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

   - "[[Data Relationships]]"
 date created: 2024-04-10
 ---
+*Refer to this Map for a detailed map of the relational structure: * [[A Map of Change as Rates to Limits of those Rates to Differentials to Derivatives]]
 # Derivatives
 The Rate of Change of a Function's Output Value, as one Input Variable Changes.